Bonus pension sacrifice: paying your bonus into your pension

 = £2,160 in your pocket.

-Whereas if you use pension bonus sacrifice and pay all of it into your pension you’ll get the full £3,000 invested into your pension plan.
+Whereas if you use pension bonus sacrifice and have it all paid into your pension you’ll get the full £3,000 invested into your pension plan.

 Whether you should pay your bonus into your pension is a really personal decision.
 If you're looking forward to your bonus and have it earmarked for something special then why not have the bonus paid to you and enjoy the fruits of your hard work?